khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 ## w4 websites and troubleshooting
 - while I setup the system, please log in to your computers and remind yourself of your [Covid19 related responsibilities](assets/doc/covid-reminder.md)
-- Wed: hello to HORNG-YAW on Zoom

-#### start
-- please log in to your computers and visit the CS220 GitHub page
-- while I setup the system, please remind yourself of your [Covid19 related responsibilities](assets/doc/covid-reminder.md)

 ### discuss progress
 - would you like to present your progress to your class?